nielsoffice/WP_WooHooksFunctions/README.md

 $value = apply_filters( 'custom_filter_i_like', 'filtered this!', $arg1, $arg2 );

 var_dump($value);

+/* Conclusion: For me add_action and add_filter() are similar however let's say the add_filter is used to modify the data before and out of the database while the add_action will replace or add something to it, ui layout related etc...
+*/

 // NOTE: Set the result based on request return value, then place using hook
 // Assign Custom add-hook: https://nielsoffice2017.wordpress.com/2022/08/04/wordpress-using-and-create-custom-hooks/